 If you intend to use online questionnaires, we recommend you use the software Qualtrics which is free to use for staff and students in the College of Social Sciences and the College of Arts and Law.

-For further questions and help, please contact firstname.lastname@example.org
+For further help, please contact firstname.lastname@example.org